TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 ## What You Get

 - Three independent failure detectors firing into the same recovery cycle: an `unavailable` detector with a tolerance window, a freshness detector backed by a timer helper, and an optional daily scheduled cycle.
+An optional input also extends the unavailable detector to treat the `off` state as offline, so the blueprint can recover devices monitored via HA's ping integration (which reports `off`, not `unavailable`, when a target is unreachable).
 - A three-way mode selector that lets you choose how much event traffic the freshness detector creates: responsive (catches heartbeats, heaviest load), lighter (catches state changes only, much lighter), or minimal (skip the freshness detector entirely and rely on the unavailable detector plus the optional scheduled cycle).
 - An optional active time window for the freshness detector, so a presence sensor in an empty room overnight is not flagged as frozen just because nothing in the room is changing.
 The unavailable detector and the scheduled cycle ignore the window; a sensor that has dropped offline is broken at 3am the same as it is at 3pm.
 - An optional restart guard input.
 Point it at a sensor that goes truthy during your Home Assistant or router reboot window, and all three recovery branches will skip while it is active.
 Stops the blueprint from cycling plugs in response to the natural unavailability that a reboot creates.